Auf Christi Himmelfahrt allein, BWV 128: History and words

 Ziegler's text, printed in 1728 in the collection Versuch in gebundener Schreib-Art, and the cantata text differ, possibly changed by Bach himself.
-For example, an aria and recitative are combined to one movement by inserting "wo mein Erlöser lebt" (where my redeemer lives) > as a connection.
+For example, an aria and recitative are combined to one movement by inserting "wo mein Erlöser lebt" (where my redeemer lives) as a connection.

 Bach led the Thomanerchor in the first performance of the cantata on 10 May 1725.

 Music

 Structure and scoring

-Bach structured the cantata in five movements, framing solo recitatives and arias with two chorale movements, a chorals fantasia and a closing chorale.
+Bach structured the cantata in five movements, framing solo recitatives and arias with two chorale movements, a chorale fantasia and a closing chorale.
 While the opening in a chorale fantasia is similar to Bach's chorale cantatas, the middle movements and the closing chorale are independent of the chorale.
 Bach scored the work for three vocal soloists (alto (A), tenor (T) and bass (B)), a four-part choir, and a festive Baroque instrumental ensemble of two horns (Co), trumpet (Tr), two oboes (Ob), oboe d'amore (Oa), oboe da caccia (Oc), two violins (Vl), viola (Va) and basso continuo.
-The instrumentation is especially rich and varied; Julian Mincham observes: "As befits its importance, the instrumental forces are relatively large and impressive; two horns, oboes of every kind, strings and continuo and latterly one trumpet".
+The instrumentation is especially rich and varied; Julian Mincham observes: "As befits its importance, the instrumental forces are relatively large and impressive; two horns, oboes of every kind, strings and continuo and latterly one trumpet."
+The duration of the cantata is given as 22 minutes.

 In the following table of the movements, the scoring follows the Neue Bach-Ausgabe.
 The keys and time signatures are taken from Alfred Dürr's standard work Die Kantaten von Johann Sebastian Bach, using the symbol for common time (4/4).
 The continuo, playing throughout, is not shown.